Join our mailing list

 In support of improving patient care, Continuing Education, Inc./University at Sea® is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-Credit Designation for Physicians: Continuing Education, Inc. designates this live activity for a maximum of 18 AMA PRA Category 1 Credits™.
-Each physician should claim only the credit commensurate with the extent of their participation in the activity.
+Credit Designation for Physicians: Continuing Education, Inc. designates this live activity for 18 AMA PRA Category 1 Credits™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Osteopathic Physicians: This program is eligible for Category 2 credit with the American Osteopathic Association (AOA).